 Lactobacilli are supposed to be ‘good’, but it seems reasonable that any bacteria can become a problem if the circumstances are right.
-Additionally, lactobacilli produce lactic acid, which has a very low pH and will irritate, burn and sting an inflamed cell.
+Additionally, lactobacilli produce lactic acid, which has a very low pH (acidic) and will irritate, burn and sting an inflamed cell.

 Please do not self-diagnose CV!
-It could be so many other issues
+It could be so many other issues.

-Healthy vaginal flora often appear with aerobic vaginitis (AV) (but not typically with bacterial vaginosis), but we think that is because AV causes inflammation, thus any lactic acid from lactobacilli will cause stinging and burning, much like lemon juice in a cut.
+CV can often appear with aerobic vaginitis (AV) (but not typically with bacterial vaginosis), but we think that is because AV causes inflammation, thus any lactic acid from lactobacilli will cause stinging and burning, much like lemon juice in a cut.

 It is our experience that CV that doesn’t resolve by itself is usually not CV at all, or is CV being driven by another underlying condition.
 That means when trying to treat suspected chronic CV, you need to be looking at drivers of CV and consider alternatives – maybe treatment isn’t working because lactobacilli overgrowth is not the problem.